COALAIP/specs/README.md

 ##### Additional Types of Rights

-Additionally, The LCC Rights Reference Model specifies three types of LCC RRM Rights that each implement special
+Additionally, the LCC Rights Reference Model specifies three types of LCC RRM Rights that each implement special
 functionality:

 - **SourceRight:** A Right from which another Right is derived
-- **SuperSededRight:** A Right to render referenced Right invalid
+- **SuperSededRight:** A Right to render a referenced Right invalid
-- **RightSet:** A collection of Rights all bundeled under a single Right
+- **RightSet:** A collection of Rights all bundled under a single Right

 For putting Rights onto a global registry, handling a RightSet poses a problem.
-Essentially, the transfer of multiple assets on a decentralized ledger cannot be guaranteed and especially not synchronized.
+Essentially, the concurrent transfer of multiple assets on a decentralized ledger cannot be guaranteed and especially not synchronized.

 - TODO: Tim: I talked to Dimi about this, and we were trying to figure this out with cryptoconditions, but it seems that at this stage it is not possible.

-Both a SourceRight, as well as a SuperSeededRight would easily be represented using an ontology, but would still complicate ownership logic on a blockchain greatly, which is why we've decided to leave them out of this specification.
+Both a SourceRight, as well as a SuperSeededRight could easily be represented using an ontology, but would still complicate ownership logic on an immutable ledger greatly, which is why we've decided to leave them out of this specification for now.

 ##### The Notion of Ownership

 As can be drawn from the LCC RRM specification, a LCC RRM Right is LCC RRM Party-specific.
 In a sense that, a Right is always specific to the Party it's provided for.
-Assume digital creators would like to distribute rights to a multitude of interested LCC RRM Parties.
-The following steps would be required:
+Assuming that digital creators would like to distribute their rights to a multitude of interested LCC RRM Parties, the following steps would be required:

-1. Register their Party on a global registry as described in a previous sections
+1. Register their Party identifier on a global registry as described in previous sections
 2. Register their Creation on a global registry as described in a previous section and link it to their Party identifier
-3. Register a number of Rights on a global registry, tailored towards the interested Party
+3. Register a number of Rights on a global registry, tailored to the interested Party
 4. Register a RightAssignment to assign the Rights to the interested Parties